s-marta-zz/pyggi-bloa/operator_efficacy/README.md

-This is a repository for a dissertation project for MSc in Software System Engineering at UCL The project is on Modification Operators Selection Strategy and Operators Efficacy for Genetic Improvement Techniques
+This is a repository for a dissertation project for the MSc Software Systems Engineering degree at UCL The project is on Uniform Modification Operator Selection Strategy and Operators Efficacy for Genetic Improvement Techniques

 ## Prerequisites: